The trails

 The marathon - 42.2 KM

 The marathon distance consists of the two half marathons 3-Sjøersløpet 2022-utgaven and Stavanger Halvmaraton.
-There are approximately 330 meters of climbing along the way.
-The race is recommended to anyone who wants to experience the beautiful natural areas Stavanger has to offer.
+There are approximately 310 meters of ascent along the way.
+The race is recommended for anyone who wants to experience the beautiful natural areas Stavanger has to offer.
 Just over half of the course is on asphalt, the rest on very runnable gravel.
 You run around the 3 lakes, and along both Hafrsfjord and Gandsfjorden.
-We think many people will enjoy running a little later than what they might be able to do on a good day.
-Rather, enjoy the surroundings and take in the joy of being able to keep up the speed!
+We believe that many people will benefit from running a little later than they might be able to on a good day.
+Instead, enjoy your surroundings and take in the joy of managing to keep the speed all the way in!

 We offer pacemakers at the following times: